A48 road: Highnam to Cardiff

+The A48 then continues to M4 junction 24, from which point it is also known as the Southern Distributor Road, which is entirely a dual carriageway with two lanes in each direction around the southern end of Newport until M4 junction 28.
+From junction 28 it remains a dual carriageway until just after the Celtic Way roundabout where it becomes a single carriageway with four lanes past Castleton, and then merges with the junction 29A of the A48(M) motorway at St Mellons, where it again becomes a dual carriageway with two lanes in each direction, where it is known as the Eastern Avenue until the Gabalfa Interchange, where it is known as the Western Avenue and is largely a single carriageway with four lanes until Culverhouse Cross interchange.

+Cardiff to Carmarthen

+From the Culverhouse Cross interchange on the western border of Cardiff the road is mostly a single carriageway with two lanes until Cowbridge, where it becomes the Cowbridge Bypass which is a dual carriageway, until again it becomes a single carriageway with two lanes until Bridgend when it is a dual carriageway again.
+From Bridgend it becomes a single carriageway, until Port Talbot where it is a dual carriageway, and originally known as the A48(M) (Port Talbot Bypass) until the M4 was extended.
+The A48 then ends on the western end of the Briton Ferry Bridge at junction 42 of the M4 and starts again at junction 44 where again it is a single carriageway until the end of the M4 at junction 49 where it becomes a dual carriageway and forms part of the main trunk road between Pont Abraham Services to Carmarthen where the A48 ends.

+Junction list

 History of the road number

 The original (1923) route of the A48 was Worcester to Carmarthen via Malvern, Ledbury, Ross-on-Wye, Monmouth, Newport, Cardiff, Bridgend, Neath and Llanelli.
 In 1935 it was rerouted east of Newport, replacing the A437 between Newport and Gloucester.
 The road from Worcester to Newport became part of the A449, apart from the section between Ross and Monmouth (which became part of the A40).

 Road safety

 In June 2008, the 27 mi Gloucester – Chepstow stretch of the A48 was named as the most dangerous road in South West England.
 This single carriageway had 45 fatal and serious injury collisions between 2004 and 2006, and was rated as medium risk in the EuroRAP report published by the Road Safety Foundation.

 On 6 March 2023, five people were found after they had been missing for two days.
 Three of the five were found dead following a believed car crash after their car was found on the A48 in St Mellons, with the other two injured.